itlodge/itlodge.github.io/source/_posts/2013-09-12-implement-a-single-linkedlist.markdown

 Here is the code.

-There class definition.
+The class definition.

-{% include_code careerup-list.h %}
+{% include_code careerup-list.h lang:cpp %}

+And the class implementation.

+{% include_code careerup-list.cpp %}

+Now this the test code(Using boost unit test framework).

+{% include_code careerup-list-test.cpp %}